-As a part of SBAB's process for establishing internally calculated capital requirements, the risks generated in the operations are identified initially.
+As a part of SBAB's process for establishing internally assessed capital requirements, the risks generated in the operations are identified initially.
 Risk Control is responsible for the quantification of all risks.
 Various models are used depending on the risk to be measured.
 The economic capital model is used to calculate capital requirements for quantifiable risks.
 SBAB uses internal stress tests to assess the impact on the capital ratios and requirements during a normal economic downturn and during severe but not improbable financial stress.
 The combined results are followed up and analysed, for both short and long-term effects, in terms of capital planning and forecasts.
 The compiled result of the internal capital adequacy assessment is reported to the Board and CEO.
 Finally, the Board establishes the process and the results of the company's internal capital adequacy assessment.
-The figure internal capital adequacy assessment process summarizes the approach to assessing the adequacy of the internal capital.